bkesterbyld/sitewire/content/pages/privacy.md

 If you use a Sitewire product with an account provided by an organization you are affiliated with, such as your construction company or with a lender that has loaned money to you and has provided Sitewire as a free service to you, you can:

-Control and administer your Sitewire product and product account, including controlling privacy-related settings of the product or product account.
+*   Control and administer your Sitewire product and product account, including controlling privacy-related settings of the product or product account.

-Access and process your data, including the interaction data, diagnostic data, and the contents of your communications and files associated with your Sitewire product and product accounts.
+*   Access and process your data, including the interaction data, diagnostic data, and the contents of your communications and files associated with your Sitewire product and product accounts.

-If you lose access to your account (in event of change of employment, for example), you may lose access to products and the content associated with those products, including those you acquired on your own behalf, if you used your work or school account to sign in to such products.
-All Sitewire products are intended for use by organizations, such as general contractors, private lenders, banks, loan servicers and institutional capital providers and other businesses.
+If you lose access to your account (in event of a change of employment, for example), you may lose access to products and the content associated with those products, including those you acquired on your own behalf, if you used your work or school account to sign in to such products.
+All Sitewire products are intended for use by organizations, such as general contractors, private lenders, banks, loan servicers, and institutional capital providers, and other businesses.
 If your organization, or an organization you do business with (an “Affiliate”), provides you with access to Sitewire products, your use of the Sitewire products is subject to the providing organization's policies as well as those of the Affiliate, if any.
 You should direct your privacy inquiries, including any requests to exercise your data protection rights, to the relevant organization’s administrator or to the Sitewire administrator at your Affiliate.
 In the instance of any confusion, please contact us at data@sitewire.co.
 Sitewire is not responsible for the privacy or security practices of our customers, who may be your Affiliate, which may differ from those set forth in this privacy statement.
 When you use a Sitewire product provided by your organization, Sitewire’s processing of your personal data in connection with that product is governed by a contract between Sitewire and the organization that pays fees to Sitewire, whether your organization or an Affiliate.
 Sitewire processes your personal data to provide the product to your organization and you, and for Sitewire’s legitimate business operations related to providing the product.
 As mentioned above, if you have questions about Sitewire’s processing of your personal data in connection with providing products to your organization, please contact your organization or relevant Affiliate.
 Generally, from your use of Sitewire’s products and services we will:

-not collect or use personal data beyond that needed for business purposes to deliver commercial data processing services to you or an affiliate
+*   not collect or use personal data beyond that needed for business purposes to deliver commercial data processing services to you or an affiliate

-not share your personal data with 3rd parties for advertising or similar commercial purposes
+*   not share your personal data with 3rd parties for advertising or similar commercial purposes

 PRODUCT & BUSINESS DATA WE COLLECT AND ANALYZE